ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * [Vue](https://vuejs.org/v2/guide/#Relation-to-Custom-Elements)
 * [Riot](https://riot.js.org), which has the best DX out there imo, [try it](https://riot.js.org/play/).
 There's even a w3c [proposal that takes the Custom Elements spec in a similar direction](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Custom-Elements-Strawman.md)

-Here's two examples where Alert can be upgraded, or scale up, to a stateful component:
+Here's two examples where Alert has been upgraded to a stateful component to support user-defined seconds:

 _Custom Elements + `<template>` element_
 ```html